KalinIvanov-l/playground/k8s/notes/02-commandsGuide.md

 (This will not use the pods' labels as selectors; instead it will assume selectors as app=redis.
 You cannot pass in selectors as an option.
 So it does not work well if your pod has a different label set.
 So generate the file and modify the selectors before creating the service)

-Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:
+Create a Service named nginx of type NodePort to expose pod nginx port 80 on port 30080 on the nodes:

 ```kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml```